daanteeab/discord-example-app/README.md

 On the **General Information** tab, there will be an **Interactions Endpoint URL**.
 Paste your ngrok address there, and append `/interactions` to it (`https://1234-someurl.ngrok.io/interactions` in the example).

 Click **Save Changes**, and your app should be ready to run 🚀

+## League of Legends Commands

+### `/demacia {summonername}`
+Fetches daily ranked stats for a League of Legends player on the EUW server.

+**Features:**
+- Shows win/loss record for Solo/Duo and Flex queues (today only)
+- Displays overall K/D/A for the day
+- Lists detailed match history with:
+  - Champion played
+  - Queue type (Solo/Duo or Flex)
+  - Win/Loss result
+  - K/D/A per game
+  - Game duration

+**Example:** `/demacia Faker`

+**Requirements:**
+- Valid Riot API key in your `.env` file
+- Summoner must be on EUW server
+- Summoner must have played ranked games today

 ## Other resources
 - Read **[the documentation](https://discord.com/developers/docs/intro)** for in-depth information about API features.